mrlesmithjr/vagrant-elk-training/2-Basic-Logstash-Configuration/README.md

   run as root.
 This is not something that we want to do.
 * Configure a type of `syslog` to identify which input our events are arriving on.
 * Configure a filter to create a tag of `syslog` based on our type being `syslog`
+* Configure a filter to do some initial `syslog` parsing, specifically to correctly identify the correct `timestamp`
 * Configure an output of `stdout`

 With the above being defined we can now create our `/etc/logstash/conf.d/logstash.conf`